mkeyno/4g_wifi_Ardupilot/README.md

 while Airprime series has powerful and rich hardware with multi core, it also  embedded with Linux and open source SDK  for IoT developer summary of this product specification  come as follow The AirPrime WP75xx/AirPrime WP8548 is a powerful multiple-core system that includes:
--One QDSP6 core, embedding Telecom firmware with integrated cellular voice (future firmware release), data and wireless Internet connectivity
+- One QDSP6 core, embedding Telecom firmware with integrated cellular voice (future firmware release), data and wireless Internet connectivity
--One Cortex-A5 core entirely dedicated to customer application and natively provided with Linux operating system The application processor memory is dedicated to the Legato platform, including:
+- One Cortex-A5 core entirely dedicated to customer application and natively provided with Linux operating system The application processor memory is dedicated to the Legato platform, including:
     -Linux kernel
     -Root file system
     -Application framework
     -Customer applications

--Memory Details WP75xx / WP8548
+- Memory Details WP75xx / WP8548
 Flash Total 512 MB
     -256 MB Reserved for Application processor
--RAM Total 256 MB
+- RAM Total 256 MB
     -128 MB Reserved for Application processor

 ![Pin Functions](Resources/Images/sierrawireless.jpg)